Junyoungson808/Code-102-reading-notes/Class4.md

 Semantics

 Semantics refers to the meaning of a piece of code.
-A good example of this in HTML would be the header,
+A good example of this in HTML would be the header.